 Ineffective Assistance of Counsel - New Sentencing Ordered

-RESULTS: 11.07 Writ of Habeas Corpus Granted: Ineffective Assistance of Counsel
+RESULTS: 11.07 Writ of Habeas Corpus Granted: Ineffective Assistance of Counsel Sentencing

 About The Attorney

-Morgan Walker Criminal Defense Attorney
+Morgan Walker Abilene TX Post Conviction Criminal Defense attorney

 Morgan Walker received her Bachelor of Arts in Criminal Justice and Legal studies from the University of Illinois at Springfield.
 She attended law school at Southern Illinois University School of Law where she received her Juris Doctorate and graduated Cum Laude in the spring of 2021.